boshtannik/embedded-nano-mesh/README.md

 The implementation of PlatformSerial for Linux is done by:
 - [platform-serial-linux](https://crates.io/crates/platform-serial-linux)

-The implementation of PlatformTime for Linux is done by:
+The implementation of PlatformMillis for Linux is done by:
 - [platform-millis-linux](https://crates.io/crates/platform-millis-linux)

 Usage examples can be found here: